meghomita/meghomita.github.io/research.md

 permalink: /research/
 ---

 I worked on a variety of projects in the field of Structural Geology during my Masters and summer internships.
-Currently, I am in Prof Christie Rowe's Field Rheology Lab group (insert link here).
+Currently, I am in Prof Christie Rowe's [Field Rheology Research group](https://www.eps.mcgill.ca/~crowe/) .
 Here is a brief description of my PhD research project and the other projects that I had the pleasure of working on.

 **Deep Subduction Zone Dynamics**